antonvw/wex/ROADMAP.md

 # roadmap
-- make a switch from show_ex_bar
+- make a switch from show_ex_bar, check close all
-- when :i, . is empty, do not add empty line
+- .i in ex mode not yet ok, it is readonly
 - wxDateTime replace by c++20 methods date and time utilities
 - process-imp should be in core
 - prepare_output at one place in test